n3tti/DS-Lab/queries/README.md

-# From a page, get pages of same content with different languages
+## Get the SimHash distance between the content of two pages.

-# Get the hash distance of the content of two pages
+## Get pairs of pages that have a SimHash distance that is less than a certain threshold.

-# Get pairs of pages that have a simhash distance less than thresh
+## Get all the pages that are referenced by a certain page.

-# Get all the pages that are referenced by a page
+## Get all pages that a certain page references.

-# Get all pages that reference a page
+## Get all referenced pdfs urls from a certain page.

-# From a page, get all referenced pdfs
+## Given pdf url, get the translated pdf in all other languages available.

-# From a pdf, get the translated pdf in all other languages
+## Given an image url, get its binary file.